 (1) Cancellation policy

-You have the right to withdraw from this contract within 14 days without giving any reason.
+You have the right to cancel this contract within 14 days without giving any reason.

-The withdrawal period is 14 days from the day on which you or a third party named by you, who is not the carrier, have taken possession of the goods/the last goods (in the case of partial deliveries).
+The cancellation period is 14 days from the day on which you or a third party named by you, who is not the carrier, have taken possession of the goods/the last goods (in the case of partial deliveries).

 An; N. Aliment Central sàrl